melezhik/outthentic/README.md

     puts "I am outthentic"

-Outthentic scenarios could be written on one of four languages:
+Outthentic scenarios could be written in one of the four languages:

 * Perl
 * Bash